SighingSnow/LearnOpenGL/README.md

 Implement some graphics techniques using OpenGL.

 ### 1 Light
-I implement Gouraud Shading, Phong and Blinn-Phong light models.
+I implement Gouraud, Phong and Blinn-Phong light models.
 Below are some demos.

 ![phonn shading](resource/phong.gif)